Precise measurement of the $D^+_s$ lifetime at Belle II

 The lifetime of a particle, like its mass and spin, is one of the fundamental properties that distinguishes it from other particles.
 The lifetime is the reciprocal of the total decay width, which is the sum of all partial decay widths.
 Each partial width is proportional to the magnitude squared of the sum of all decay amplitudes to a final state, and thus every decay amplitude potentially affects the lifetime.
 As a result, the lifetime can provide information about amplitudes that are difficult to measure or calculate.

 Lifetimes of $D$ mesons are dominated by partial widths to hadronic final states.
-The relatively long lifetime of the $D^+$ meson, 2.5 times that of the $D^0$, is interpreted as due to a reduction in hadronic partial widths due to destructive interference between a ``spectator'' amplitude and a color-suppressed amplitude (Fig.~\ref{fig:Dfeynman}, left)~\cite{Morrison:1989xq}.
-The closeness of the lifetimes of the $D^0$ and $D^+_s$ mesons is attributed to the dominance of the spectator amplitude for hadronic decays and different color factors that enter subdominant ``exchange'' ($D^0$) and ``annihilation'' ($D^+_s$) amplitudes~\cite{Browder:1996af}.
+The relatively long lifetime of the $D^+$ meson, 2.5 times that of the $D^0$, implies there is a reduction in hadronic partial widths.
+This reduction is attributed to destructive interference between a ``spectator'' amplitude and a color-suppressed amplitude (Fig.~\ref{fig:Dfeynman}, left)~\cite{Morrison:1989xq}.
+The small difference in lifetimes of the $D^0$ and $D^+_s$ mesons is attributed to the dominance of the spectator amplitude for hadronic decays and different color factors that enter subdominant ``exchange'' ($D^0$) and ``annihilation'' ($D^+_s$) amplitudes~\cite{Browder:1996af}.
 The latter amplitude for $D^+_s$ decays (Fig.~\ref{fig:Dfeynman}, right) is Cabibbo-favored and thus plays a larger role than it does for $D^+$ decays, in which it is Cabibbo-suppressed.

 Hadron lifetimes are difficult to calculate theoretically, as they depend on nonperturbative effects arising from quantum chromodynamics (QCD).
 Thus, lifetime calculations are performed using phenomenological methods such as the heavy quark expansion~\cite{Lenz:2014jha,Neubert:1997gu,Uraltsev:2000qw,PhysRevD.88.034004,Kirk:2017juj,Gratrex:2022xpm}.
 Comparing calculated values with measured values improves our understanding of QCD, which leads to improved QCD calculations of other quantities such as hadron masses, structure functions, etc.~\cite{FlavourLatticeAveragingGroupFLAG:2021npn}.
 Measurements of the $D_s^+$ lifetime have been reported by many experiments~\cite{LHCb:2017knt,FOCUS:2005gui,SELEX:2001miq,E791:1998zjs,CLEO:1999xvl,E687:1993lxk,TaggedPhotonSpectrometer:1987poq}; the world average value is $\tau^{}_{D^+_s} = (504\pm 4)$~fs~\cite{ParticleDataGroup:2022pth}.
 In this Letter, we present a new measurement of the $D^+_s$ lifetime using $\Dsphipi$ decays~\cite{charge-conjugates} reconstructed in 207~fb$^{-1}$ of data collected by the Belle~II experiment~\cite{Abe:2010gxa,Kou:2018nap}.
+The data were recorded at an $e^+e^-$ center-of-mass energy corresponding to the $\Upsilon(4S)$ resonance, and at an energy slightly below.
 Our result has significantly greater precision than the world average value.